What is "Crocking" - Definition & Explanation

 The removal of dye from a fabric by rubbing.
 Crocking can be caused by insufficient dye penetration or fixation, the use of improper dyes or dyeing methods, or insufficient washing and treatment after the dyeing operation.
 Crocking can occur under dry or wet conditions.

-Some more terms: Solvent Spinning
+Some more terms: Llama

 Companies for Crocking: